-- 6.1 Producers/Suppliers shall submit a written request to WSDOT for acceptance into the CAP and provide the following: - A copy of the producer/supplier Quality Management Plan meeting the requirements of Section 7 of QC 1. - A copy of the producer/supplier testing laboratory's AASHTO accreditation.
-One representative 10 pound sample for each type of portland cement and/or blended hydraulic cement along with the corresponding "Cement Mill Test Report" or the "Cement Certificate of Analysis".
-Samples shall be taken in accordance with AASHTO T 127.

-- A copy of the Material Safety Data Sheet (MSDS) or Safety Data Sheet (SDS) as applicable for each sample submitted. - Cement Mill Test Reports or the Cement Certificate of Analysis from the previous three (3) months from the production facility. - 6.2 WSDOT will evaluate the submittal and may test the samples provided in accordance with Section 9 of QC 1.
+- 6.1 Producers/Suppliers shall submit a written request to WSDOT for acceptance into CAP and provide the following: - A copy of the producer/supplier quality management plan meeting the requirements of Section 7 of QC 1. - A copy of the producer/supplier testing laboratory's AASHTO accreditation.
+One representative 10 pound sample for each type of portland cement and/or blended hydraulic cement along with the corresponding mill test report.
+Samples shall be taken in accordance with AASHTO T 127. - A copy of the Safety Data Sheet (SDS) as applicable for each sample submitted. - Mill test reports from the previous three (3) months from the production facility. - 6.2 WSDOT will evaluate the submittal and may test the samples provided in accordance with Section 9 of QC 1.
 WSDOT will notify prospective producers/suppliers in writing after completion of the evaluation.
 All determinations of approval or rejection by WSDOT shall be final. - 6.3 The producer/supplier shall allow WSDOT to visit and observe the quality control activities and provide samples to WSDOT upon request.